Skilled Migration Points Assessment - Determine if you are eligible for migration to Australia

 Unfortunately it is very easy to get the points score wrong when you do it on your own.
 Australian immigration legislation get very confusing very quickly!

 Getting a professional with expert immigration knowledge to help you is a much better idea.

 You must note the following though to ensure you get help from the right experts:

 - Only deal with licensed immigration agents.
-Intergate Emigration has a fully licensed agent - Katrin Maja O'Flynn.
-You can view her details on the official Migration Agents Authority website here.
+Intergate Emigration has three fully licensed agents.
+You can view their details on our website.

 - Do not be fooled by Australian DIBP Offshore ID numbers.
 These numbers are not a sign of an agent outside of Australia being licensed or having the backing of the Australian government.
 A DIBP number is issued for administrative purposes only to agents outside of Australia.
 In short, the agent you're dealing with is not registered and are not backed by MARA.